Thomas Müller: 2009–10 season

-For the season, he played in all 34 Bundesliga matches, starting 29, and recorded 13 goals and 11 assists.
+For the season, Müller played in all 34 Bundesliga matches, starting 29, and recorded 13 goals and 11 assists.
 Bayern and Müller were back in Berlin the following week, to face Werder Bremen in the final of the DFB-Pokal.
-Müller started the match and Bayern won 4–0 to complete the domestic double.
+He started the match and Bayern won 4–0 to complete the domestic double.
 Müller scored four goals and made two assists during the competition, which made him its leading scorer for the season.
 Bayern's season ended in pursuit of a first treble, in the 2010 Champions League Final against Inter Milan at Santiago Bernabéu Stadium in Madrid.
 It was not to be, however, as they lost 2–0, with both goals coming from Diego Milito.
 Müller was in the starting line-up and had a key chance just after half-time, with Bayern 1–0 down, but his shot was saved by Júlio César.
 Müller felt particularly disappointed by this defeat, but he ended his first season as a first-team player with 52 matches played and 19 goals in all competitions.

 In a poll conducted by the sports magazine kicker, he was voted by his fellow professionals as the best newcomer of the 2009–10 season and was named in the Bundesliga Team of the Season.
 Müller credits Van Gaal for having had the biggest part to play in his rise to success – the coach arrived with a reputation for promoting youth team players, particularly at Ajax, and consistently gave Müller his chance in the first-team, going as far to say "Müller spielt bei mir immer" ("with me, Müller will always play").
 Müller, in return, described Van Gaal as "a genius technician" who makes players "improve every time".